caiks/WBOT02/README.md

 50 vs 47 - only diff is overflow, but fairly different growth over 1m and multiplier

 Model 50 seems to be very good at focussing on heads and bodies - it does get distracted by strong background objects such as pciture frames or stairs, but is definitely interested in heads, especially in close-up.
 Perahps as good as model 48 and better than model 47.

+Model 50 is identical to model 47 except for overflow.
+Yet the fuds/sz/thrs is only 1.28769 for the first 1m versus 1.36373 in model 47.
+That is, 6438 fuds versus 6818, ie a difference of 380 or 5.5%.
+Could this be simply because of the element of randomness or is it because the thresholds are too small initially?
+Perhaps we should start the model with a random model?
+We could test the variation of the mode001 models and see the effect of larger thresholds on that variation.

 49 vs 50 - 100 threshold - higher growth like 5-valent 48 similar multiplier